 But the story isn't as simple as one man stumbling upon a new ocean.
 It's a tale of ambition, conquest, betrayal, and the clash of cultures that defined the Age of Exploration.
-Balboa's "discovery" was not just a geographical milestone; it was a pivotal moment that forever changed the course of global history, opening new trade routes, fueling colonial expansion, and dramatically reshaping the world map.
-Let's delve into the details of this landmark event and the complex figure at its heart.
+Balboa's "discovery" was not just a geographical milestone; it was a central moment that forever changed the course of global history, opening new trade routes, fueling colonial expansion, and dramatically reshaping the world map.
+Let's get into the details of this landmark event and the complex figure at its heart.

 Vasco Núñez de Balboa: The Man Behind the Discovery